vmx17/Kinematics6DoF/README.md

 ## Status

 There is one forward kinematics function and two inverse kinematics (IK) functions are in "KLib" project, a core of this repository.
-KLib's forward kinematics and part of inverse (Jacobian) kinematics are working but IK function derived using a geometric approach is still under development.
+KLib's forward kinematics and both of inverse kinematics functions are working for initial pose.
+Now I'm confirming with several patterns.
-To solve IK geometrically, I'm trying to find out suitable MDH parameters.

 ## Target robot type